 is overridden.
 This occurs when another model that runs in accelerator mode directly

 or indirectly references it.

-To find required toolboxes for the whole design, click the graph background to clear all selection.
+To find required add-ons for the whole design, click the graph background to clear all selection.
 Examine the list of products in the Products section in the Properties pane.

 To highlight files that use a certain product in the graph, for example